Natfan/work/btec/14/2/writeup.md

 * Preferences
 * Quit

 As you can see, this is a vast amount of options and functions to choose from.
+This allows the user to perform many more actions than if they did not have a menu, and the preferences settings allows the user to customize their experience as much as they want.
+Menus would be much harder to write in an imperative language as the developer would not be able to display the menu on button presses, such as clicking on `File -> Open` and also having the ability to press `C-o`.

 ### Debugging